ptsteadman/nginx-referral-spam-blacklist/README.md

 # nginx-referral-spam-blacklist
-See bad_refers.conf for setup instructions.
+See bad_referers.conf for setup instructions.